dapak2002/programming-languages-2022/assignment-2.md

 ### Task 2: Write `LambdaNat5` programs

-Now you have your own programming language, it is time to write some programs in that language.
+Now we have our own programming language, LambdaNat5, it is time to write some programs in that language.
+Remember that the syntax of the languages is defined in `grammar/LambdaNat5.cf` and the operational semantics is as defined in `src/Interpreter.hs`.

 - You will provide in `test/solutions.lc` the functions